False, Deceptive, and Misleading Marketing of Nonsurgical Medical Aesthetic Devices: A Nursing Informed Policy Brief

 ORCID ID: 0000-0001-7267-0095

-Chelsea O. P. Hagopian is an Assistant Clinical Professor at the Emory University Nell Hodgson Woodruff School of Nursing and serves as Executive Director for the Georgia Nursing Workforce Center.
+Chelsea O. P. Hagopian is an Assistant Clinical Professor at the Emory University Nell Hodgson Woodruff School of Nursing and serves as Executive Director of the Georgia Nursing Workforce Center.
 She holds a Doctor of Nursing Practice in Health Systems Leadership.
-Her scholarship focuses on informed consent and ethical challenges with nonsurgical medical aesthetic devices.
-She has practiced clinically in plastic and reconstructive surgery as a registered nurse and an ANCC board-certified adult-gerontology acute care nurse practitioner.
+Her scholarship focuses on informed consent, nursing ethics, professional identity, and ethical challenges with nonsurgical medical aesthetic devices.
+She has practiced clinically in plastic and reconstructive surgery as a registered nurse and an ANCC board-certified adult-gerontology acute care nurse practitioner for more than 11- and 9-years, respectively.

 References